-Individual software products have limited awareness of the network they’re connected to when you’re on a Mac.
+Individual software products have limited awareness of the network connected to when you’re on a Mac.
 The iOS operating system and iOS apps typically are more careful about letting you pick and choose what’s sent over cellular and what’s not.
-In OS X, Dropbox has a Pause button and CrashPlan, my backup software of choice, lets you blacklist Wi-Fi networks by name.
+In OS X, Dropbox has a Pause button, and CrashPlan, my backup software, lets you block Wi-Fi networks by name.
 But OS X more or less assumes it can always let apps use 100 percent of available throughput.
 Photos for OS X are a great and terrible example of that.

 TripMode turns on automatically for every new network or new Personal Hotspot mode (such as a USB connection), but you can override the setting, and it remembers that override.
 For instance, connect via USB to your iPhone or iPad to use its Personal Hotspot, and TripMode activates.
 If you click its switch from On to Off, however, the next time you connect via USB, TripMode will remain off.
 It retains this information for every network you connect, restoring whatever state you left it in when you last connected.

 TripMode keeps track of data transferred while it’s active, though not by network, just cumulatively.
 Still, you’ll likely use it mostly to restrict excess usage on a mobile network, and thus its total remains useful.
 You can view data in the last session, the current day, or the current month.